ika-rwth-aachen/docker-ros/README.md

 In order to keep things organized, we recommend to place all *docker-ros* related files in a `docker` folder on top repository level.

-### Extra System Dependencies (apt)
+### Extra System Dependencies (*apt*)

-If your ROS-based repository requires system dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use the special `additional.apt-dependencies` file.
+If your ROS-based repository requires system dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use a special `additional-debs.txt` file.

+Create a file `additional-debs.txt` in your `docker` folder (or configure a different `ADDITIONAL_DEBS_FILE`) and list any other dependencies that need to be installed via *apt*.

+### Extra System Dependencies (*pip*)

+If your ROS-based repository requires Python dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use a special `additional-pip-requirements.txt` file.

-Create a file `additional.apt-dependencies` in your `docker` folder and list any other dependencies that need to be installed via apt.
+Create a file `additional-pip-requirements.txt` in your `docker` folder (or configure a different `ADDITIONAL_PIP_FILE`) and list any other Python dependencies that need to be installed via *pip*.

 ### Custom Installation Script

-If your ROS-based repository requires to execute any other installation or pre-/post-installation steps, you can use the special `custom.sh` script.
+If your ROS-based repository requires to execute any other installation or pre-/post-installation steps, you can use a special `custom.sh` script.

-Create a script `custom.sh` in your `docker` folder that executes arbitrary commands as part of the image building process.
+Create a script `custom.sh` in your `docker` folder (or configure a different `CUSTOM_SCRIPT_FILE`) that executes arbitrary commands as part of the image building process.

 ### Extra Image Files

-If you need to have additional files present in the deployment image, you can use the special `files` folder.
-These will be copied into the container before the custom installation script `custom.sh` is executed.
+If you need to have additional files present in the deployment image, you can use a special `additional-files` folder.
+The folder contents will be copied into the container before the custom installation script `custom.sh` is executed.

-Create a folder `files` in your `docker` folder and place any files or directories in it.
-The contents will be copied to `/docker-ros/files` in the image.
+Create a folder `additional-files` in your `docker` folder (or configure a different `ADDITIONAL_FILES_DIR`) and place any files or directories in it.
+The contents will be copied to `/docker-ros` in the image.

 ## Configuration Variables